What is Naropa University?

 time, semesters attended, and unique fees required, it is difficult to give an exact

 answer.
-Please visit the graduate estimated cost per program page for more information about your specific program of interest.
+Please visit your graduate program page for more information about your specific program of interest.

 What are the demographics of Naropa University?